Jouett Shouse: Thoroughbred horse racing

-Shouse grew up in Kentucky, where Thoroughbred horse breeding and racing was an integral part of daily life as well as the state's economy.
-According to a 1916 article in the New York Times, for many years he was actively engaged in promoting the Thoroughbred interests of Kentucky.
+According to a 1916 article in The New York Times, for many years Shouse was actively engaged in promoting the Thoroughbred interests of Kentucky.
 Shouse and his second wife, Catherine, owned Wolf Trap Farm in Vienna, Virginia, where they raised and bred boxer dogs as well as Thoroughbred horses used as show hunters and for competing in flat racing.
 A part of the farm was later donated by Mrs. Shouse to become the site of the Wolf Trap National Park for the Performing Arts.

 Shouse retired in 1965 and died in 1968.
 He is buried in the Lexington Cemetery in Lexington, Kentucky.